House Tours: Peak District Cottage Renovation

 "Seeing that beautiful 200 year old beam, we just knew it had to be in our bedroom."

-The only complication they came up against was getting the new bath up the stairs!
-Due to Covid, the bath could only be delivered downstairs.
-Thankfully, James and his friend managed to manoeuvre all 85kg of the heavy bath into place.
-It was well worth the extra work, and Katherine is thrilled with the results.
+Due to Covid restrictions, the bath could only be delivered downstairs.
+Thankfully, James and his friend managed to manoeuvre all 85kg of the bath into place.

 Liquid error (snippets/article-triple-promotion line 40): product form must be given a product